IOTechSystems/xrt-examples/AzureSphere/README.md

 ## First time configuration setup

-For first time configuration setup (right after cloning), run the setup_configs.sh script within the AazureSphere Directory:
+For first time configuration setup, run the setup_configs.sh script within the AazureSphere Directory:

 ```bash
 cd AzureSphere
 ./setup_configs.sh
 ```

-and follow on screen instructions
+and follow on screen instructions.

+This will replace all of the required placeholders within the provided example configuration files automatically.

 ## Examples